-Do you have advice for getting started in drag?
+I want to be a drag queen.
+Do you have advice for getting started?

 It’s THE number question i get asked in my email, messenger, and Insta DM’s from women who want to be drag queens (often called female drag queens, faux queens, divas, lady queens, and bio queens) — and the #1 question i’ve set my career sites on answering!